KodyJKing/superhot-mcc/README.md

 Packages mod into a `.zip` file.
 Creates a copy of xaudio2_9redist.dll that imports the mod.

+You must manually run `build_setdll.bat` before running this script.

 Arguments:

 - Inherits from `build.ps1`.
+- `-MCCPath` Path to the root of the MCC installation.
+This is where the xaudio dll is pulled from.
+Default is `C:\Program Files (x86)\Steam\steamapps\common\Halo The Master Chief Collection`.

 ### `install_package.ps1`